jenkins-x/jx-docs/content/en/community/maintainer_guide/_index.md

 ### PR Review

-Jenkins X has a lot of repositories, and new contributions from a very active community.
+JayeX has a lot of repositories, and new contributions from a very active community.
 It's the responsibilities of a maintainer to ensure we do timely PR reviews.

 It's desirable to follow the conventions outlined [here](/community/code/pullrequestreview/)